ton-blockchain/ton-connect/bridge.md

 ## JS bridge

-Used by the embedded apps via the injected binding `window.<app-name>.tonconnect`.
+Used by the embedded apps via the injected binding `window.<wallet-js-bridge-key>.tonconnect`.

 `app-name` must be specified in the [wallets list](https://github.com/ton-connect/wallets-list)